OUR HISTORY

 The foundation of WholeLife Church began more than a hundred years ago.
 Today, we celebrate our diverse history and multi-cultural membership.

-See how we've changed through the years:
+See how we've changed

 June 12, 2021